-An investor can even choose to declare their own dividend at a moment by simply selling their part of the shares.
-However, in a year when there is no income needed, nothing needs to be taken and hence no tax needs to be paid.
+An investor can even declare their dividend by simply selling their part of the shares.
+However, in a year when no income is needed, nothing needs to be taken, and hence no tax needs to be paid.

-Moreover, it’s better to focus on after-tax returns and have all the transactions go through tax counsel.
-Generally, if you don’t have a tax-deferred account there is a high chance that you receive the dividend less which costs you reinvesting and ends up creating a problem with compounding.
+Moreover, it’s better to focus on after-tax returns and have all transactions through tax counsel.
+Generally, if you don’t have a tax-deferred account, there is a high chance that you receive the dividend less, which makes you reinvest less and creates a problem with compounding.

-Cutting a dividend in simple terms is supposedly considered bad and the entire business in the world of investment contributes a lot of their time and resources to figure out which companies can maintain or slash their dividends.
+Cutting a dividend, in simple terms, is supposedly considered bad.
+The entire business in the world of investment contributes a lot of their time and resources to determine which companies can maintain or slash their dividends.

 For example, 26 of the original 59 Dividend Aristocrats in 2007 were no longer included in the list in 2016.
-The GFC in 2008/09 is the main culprit for this, but it shows the dangers of survivorship bias in most analyses: We only measure the winners, not the losers.
+The GFC in 2008/09 is the main culprit, but it shows the dangers of survivorship bias in most analyses: We only measure the winners, not the losers.

-Practically speaking, there are not many cases where dividends are cut unless the company is pressured into doing so.
-In fact, there is a practice followed famously by companies like Costco and WR Berkley.
-It’s called a special dividend where a company intends to pay a low but regular dividend and in addition, pay a special dividend every once in a while.
+Practically speaking, there are few cases where dividends are cut unless the company is pressured into doing so.
+There is a practice followed famously by companies like Costco and WR Berkley.
+It’s called a special dividend, where a company intends to pay a low but regular dividend and, in addition, pay a special dividend every once in a while.

-This take seems to be a better and more sensible approach that also leaves scope for switching between buybacks and dividends, or whatever seems to be making the most sense at the time of distribution.
-Both companies Costco and WR Berkley using this method have been known to be outperforming the market for decades.
+This take seems to be a better and more sensible approach that also leaves scope for switching between buybacks and dividends or whatever seems to make the most sense at the time of distribution.
+Both companies, Costco and WR Berkley, using this method have been known to be outperforming the market for decades.

-Is there a possibility that by paying regular dividends, the management is actually making the shareholders complacent?
+Is there a possibility that by paying regular dividends, the management is making the shareholders complacent?

-It is quite obvious for shareholders to feel satisfied as long as they are receiving their timely checks.
-But apart from that management becomes free to do anything they want with poor decisions and allocations.
+It is evident that shareholders feel satisfied as long as they receive their timely checks.
+But apart from that, management becomes free to do anything they want with poor decisions and allocations.

 Why you shouldn’t buy dividend stocks – conclusion

-The conclusive line to keep in mind is that being an investor is about focusing on the total return.
+The conclusive line to remember is that being an investor is about focusing on the total return.

-Every penny that a company is paying in dividends is a penny they are not investing in their own company.
-This takes away the trusted and assured ways of expanding one’s income like compounding.
+Every penny a company pays in dividends is a penny they are not investing in their own company.
+This takes away the trusted and assured ways of expanding one’s income, like compounding.

-Investing in the company’s future and growth increases the value of the stock as well as expands your returns.
-That’s exactly why high yields should not be chased as they do not reflect well on a company’s plan for growth in future returns.
+Investing in the company’s future and growth increases the stock’s value and expands your returns.
+That’s precisely why high yields should not be chased, as they do not reflect well on a company’s plan for growth in future returns.